-My name is Laura Wilson and I am a part time teacher in the Junior class.
+My name is Laura Wilson and I am a part time teacher in the infant class.

 I joined Ashton Primary School in September 2009 as a full time teacher.
 In 2011 I went on maternity leave for a year to have my twin boys and returned as a part-time teacher in September 2012.

 I currently teach all day Mondays and Tuesdays.